AliaksandrTsimokhau/aws-mentoring/materials/07_functions_and_api_gateway/Readme.md

 Lambda runs your code on high-availability compute infrastructure and performs all the administration of the compute resources, including server and operating system maintenance, capacity provisioning and automatic scaling, code and security patch deployment, and code monitoring and logging.
 All you need to do is supply the code.

 The code you run on AWS Lambda is called a “Lambda function.”
-After you create your Lambda function it is always ready to run as soon as it is triggered.
+After you create your Lambda function starts to wait for trigger requests.
 Each function includes your code as well as some associated configuration information, including the function name and resource requirements.
 Lambda functions are “stateless,” with no affinity to the underlying infrastructure, so that Lambda can rapidly launch as many copies of the function as needed to scale to the rate of incoming events.

+AWS Lambda could be configured for execution in VPC.
+However, startup delays would be bigger.

+CPU allocation for Lambda could be adjusted by changing the amount of allocated memory to the function.
+If you increase memory for your function - then you would get better CPU power and vice versa.

 ![](images/aws-lambda-create.jpg)
 ![](images/aws-lambda-create-1.jpg)